Top of the pageActionset

 Take a breastfeeding class while you are pregnant.
 These classes usually are offered through your local hospital or birthing centre.

 Be ready to start breastfeeding soon after you deliver.
 A baby is typically very alert during the first couple of hours after birth.
 This is the best time to start breastfeeding.
-A nurse or other doctor will help you with proper latching and getting started.
+A nurse or midwife will help you with proper latching and getting started.

 After this alert wakeful time, your baby will become sleepy and less likely to eat regularly for the next several hours.
 Be sure to try breastfeeding your baby every 1 to 3 hours (even if you have to wake your baby).
 Usually, a hospital staff person checks in with you routinely.
 If available, a lactation consultant may help you learn other breastfeeding tips and positions.

 You'll want to plan to breastfeed your baby on demand rather than setting a strict schedule.
 Learn how to recognize your baby's hunger signs.
-For the first few days, be prepared to breastfeed every 1 to 3 hours, or about 8 to 12 times in a 24-hour period.
-Wake a sleepy baby to feed, if necessary.
+These include sucking on his or her hand and turning his or her head toward your breast.
+For the first 2 weeks, be prepared to breastfeed every 1 to 3 hours, or about 8 to 12 times in a 24-hour period.
+In the first few days, you may need to wake a sleepy baby to feed.
 More frequent breastfeeding stimulates your breasts to produce more milk.

 Taking care of yourself will also help you to establish your milk supply.
 Eat right and get rest when you are able.
-Also, avoid bottle-feeding your baby breast milk until breastfeeding and milk supply are well established.
+Also, avoid bottle-feeding your baby breast milk until breastfeeding and milk supply are well established (usually after about a month).

 Know where to get help

-If a minor problem arises that does not quickly resolve, get prompt assistance from a breastfeeding specialist such as a lactation consultant or other doctor who is knowledgeable about breastfeeding issues.
+If a minor problem arises that does not quickly resolve, get prompt assistance from a breastfeeding specialist, such as a lactation consultant, who is knowledgeable about breastfeeding issues.
 Quickly addressing breastfeeding issues helps solve problems and increases your likelihood of successful long-term breastfeeding.
 If possible, arrange to have a specialist visit you at home, or make plans to visit the specialist's office.

 Have a list of resources available to call, such as: